Buffalo Distracted Driving Accident Lawyer

 If you've been injured by a distracted driver while traveling on the I-190 or navigating Delaware Avenue during rush hour, the aftermath can feel overwhelming.
-At RK&L, we understand the unique challenges that Buffalo residents face after a distracted driving accident, from managing medical appointments at Erie County Medical Center to dealing with insurance companies while trying to recover.
+At RK&L, our distracted driving accident lawyers understand the unique challenges that Buffalo residents face after a distracted driving accident, from managing medical appointments at Erie County Medical Center to dealing with insurance companies while trying to recover.

 How a Buffalo Distracted Driving Accident Lawyer Can Maximize Your Compensation